nnethery/eye2content/README.md

-# Eye Movement Classifier for Content Consumption
+# Eye Movement Classifier for Content Identification

 This project aims to build a classifier that identifies the type of content a user is consuming on their phone by tracking their eye movements.
 I use Apple's ARKit framework to track the user's eye movements and save the collected data.
 I then analyze the data to identify patterns corresponding to different types of content consumption.